 Although AI most likely isn’t yet as powerful as all the hype around it would imply, it is already causing substantial changes to the way we work and make our money.

-Automation has been and continues to be the first harbinger of this with actual robots already replacing dangerous and repetitive work, while smart tech means you don’t even need to make your own coffee anymore.
+Automation has been and continues to be the first harbinger of this with actual robots already replacing dangerous and repetitive work, while smart tech means you don’t even have to make your own coffee anymore.

-The scale of job displacement from automation is going to increase rapidly as the technologies in AI and it’s surrounding fields get better and better.
-Some estimate that 75 million to 375 million people might need to switch jobs and learn new skills as a result of these technological transitions.
+The scale of job displacement from automation is going to increase rapidly as the technologies in AI and its surrounding fields get better and better.
+Some estimate that from 75 million to 375 million people might need to switch jobs and learn new skills as a result of these technological transitions.
 To put that into context, approximately 375 million people speak English as their first language.
 That’s a lot of people.

 Ultimately, artificial intelligence matters because one way or another it is going to affect you.
 AI means change and this change will bring with it uncertainty for many.

 But here’s the thing about change.

 Change also almost always brings significant opportunities – at least for people that are looking for them.
 And these changes?
 Well, these might just be the biggest changes humanity’s ever seen.
 In terms of scope, disruption, scale, speed… everything.

 This really is a big deal.

 You know cell phones and smartphones?
 This is bigger.

 You know social media?
 Bigger.